darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 # R, G and B tabs

 At its most basic level, you can think of the R, G and B tabs of the _color calibration_ module as a type of matrix multiplication between a 3x3 matrix and the input [R G B] values.
-This is in fact very similar to what a matrix-based ICC color profile does, except that the user can input the matrix coefficients via the darktable GUI rather than reading the coefficients from an ICC profile file.
+This is in fact very similar to what a matrix-based ICC color profile does, except that the user can input the matrix coefficients via the Ansel GUI rather than reading the coefficients from an ICC profile file.

 ```
 ┌ R_out ┐     ┌ Rr Rg Rb ┐     ┌ R_in ┐